jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

 end
 # rubocop:enable Metrics/ClassLength
 ```
 * Enter the command "sh testc.sh".
-All 13 new user controller tests will fail because of the unexpected method "sign_in".
+All 13 new user controller tests will fail due to the undefined method sign_in or due to missing routes.

 ### User Show Integration Test
 * Enter the command "rails generate integration_test users_show".